Illinois Route 1: Hoopeston to Chicago

-IL 1 leaves Hoopeston in Iroquois County, reaching the village of Milford, where it passes east of Milford Airport.
-At Milford, IL 1 turns northeast for a short distance before returning to the north.
+IL 1 leaves Hoopeston in Iroquois County, reaching the village of Milford.
+At Milford, IL 1 veers north-northeast for a short distance before returning to the north.
 At the eastern end of the city of Watseka, the route meets US 24 at a T-intersection.
 IL 1 and US 24 run concurrently, running west into Watseka.
 Known as East Walnut Street, the routes cross through downtown before turning northeast to a junction with West Lafayette Street.
 Now running west on West Lafayette Street, IL 1 and US 24 split, with the latter running west while IL 1 turns north on North Jefferson Street.
 The route crosses the Iroquois River and leaves Watseka.
-After Watseka, IL 1 continues north alongside railroad tracks, reaching a junction with US 52, marking the entrance into Martinton.
+After Watseka, IL 1 continues north alongside railroad tracks, reaching a junction with US 52, 1.5 miles south of Martinton.
 North of Martinton, the route crosses the line into Kankakee County.

 After crossing the county line, IL 1 continues north before turning east into the village of St. Anne.
 In St. Anne, the route turns north again, reaching the community of Sun River Terrace, where it meets IL 17, coming east from Kankakee.
 IL 1 and IL 17 become concurrent through Sun River Terrace, turning eastward as Dixie Highway.
 The roads bend north and enter the city of Momence.
 In Momence, the routes run east along the Kankakee River before reaching the northern terminus of IL 114.
 IL 1 and IL 17 run north through downtown Momence as Dixie Highway before leaving the city.
 The routes continue north until turning east into the village of Grant Park.
 At North Main Street, IL 1 and IL 17 turn north for several blocks before turning east and out of Grant Park.
 Just east of the village, IL 1 and IL 17 split.
 IL 1 turns north while IL 17 turns south.